ericduran/blog/_posts/2013-5-31-angular-html5Mode-with-yeoman.md

 will return a 404.

-This is because AngularJS HTML5 mode uses the History API to push a new url to your broswer.
+This is because AngularJS HTML5 mode uses the History API to push a new url to your browser.
 Sadly this does require some extra work on the server side to have those url return the correct content.

 Here are some quick ways to fix this: